The gap between these two approaches is bigger than most sales teams realize, and the numbers make it pretty hard to argue with.

 Can you combine cold prospecting and intent-based prospecting?

 Yes, but segment them clearly.
 Use signals for your priority accounts (tier 1 and 2) and cold prospecting for volume (tier 3).
-Rodz structures this approach in 3 tiers: ABM for the top, semi-automated for the middle, and fully automated for volume.
+Rodz structures this approach across 3 tiers: ABM for the top, semi-automated for the middle, and fully automated for volume.

 How do I migrate from cold prospecting to intent-based prospecting?